Why Regulation A Offering Matters to Rayton Solar

 This new method of investing is vital for clean energy and can kickstart capital-intensive solar technology.
 Despite the critical need for renewable energy capital and the potential for ROI, the clean technology industry is suffering from lack of investment.
 A prime example of this is the manufacturer of new innovative hardware to address climate change.
 With Regulation A+ Financing, companies previously unable to further innovation on their own now have the necessary funding to begin production thanks to the democratization of investment and the rise of equity-based crowdfunding.

 Rayton Solar: One of the Fastest Growing Solar Companies

 The solar industry grew to nearly double its size from 2015 to 2016.
 And with just two percent of U.S. electricity currently coming from solar power, that trend could continue on for years to come.
-This presents a massive high-growth opportunity for potential investors.
-The industry is primed for impact investors who want to achieve an environmental benefit along with a financial return.

 Solar Energy Resources

 With new manufacturing technologies emerging and an emphasis on growth in the American solar energy sector – investing in solar projects will continue to increase.
 Utility customers looking to fulfill their solar needs ahead of the tariffs imposed in early 2018 will play a major role in US-based manufacturing.
 The solar industry could see a rise in market values as the trend towards America solar energy manufacturing is projected to rise.
 In the U.S., the solar industry currently employs more individuals than the coal, gas, and oil industries combined.
 Solar will only get cheaper as manufacturing and installation continue to increase on American soil.